ECronin1973/programming-for-data-analytics/my-work/README.md

 Files:
 - `notebooks/week05_weighted-stats.ipynb` — interactive notebook that loads CSO population data by age and county, calculates weighted mean, weighted median, and weighted standard deviation, and exports a pivot table for analysis.
+- `code/week05_weighted_standard_dev.py` — Python script that reads the pivot table CSV and calculates weighted mean and weighted standard deviation for a selected county using NumPy.

 How it works (brief):
 - Fetches population data from the CSO API (`FY006A` dataset) containing population counts by age, sex, and administrative county.
 - Filters to "Both sexes" data (removes separate Male/Female rows) and cleans the 'Single Year of Age' column.
 - Drops unnecessary columns and converts age and population values to integers.
-- Creates a pivot table with ages as rows and counties as columns, saves to `population_for_analysis.csv`.
+- Creates a pivot table with ages as rows and counties as columns, saves to `../data/population_for_analysis.csv`.
 - Calculates weighted statistics for a selected district/county:
   - **Weighted mean**: `sum(age × population) / sum(population)` — computed manually and using `np.average()` with weights.
   - **Weighted median**: finds the age where cumulative population reaches 50% of the total.
   - **Weighted standard deviation**: applies weights to the deviations from the weighted mean.
 - Demonstrates the difference between unweighted `.mean()`, `.median()`, `.std()` and their weighted counterparts.
+- The Python script (`week05_weighted_standard_dev.py`) reads the exported CSV and performs weighted calculations programmatically.

 Key concepts:
 - **Weighted mean** accounts for frequency/population at each age — more accurate than treating each age as equally represented.